GenesisFan64/GEMA-drv/README.md

 **Currently the standard driver zdrv_md.bin / zdrv_emu_md.bin is the only one that can be used outside of this code, support for the PCM and PWM chips require special playback code on SCD's Sub-CPU and 32X's Slave SH2**<br>
 The `gema_macros.asm` file uses the variables `MCD`, `MARS` and `MARSCD` for detecting the current target system, if you are not using PCM and PWM you can delete the macros `gInsPcm` and `gInsPwm`, also the variables at `gSmplData`, `gSmplRaw`.

-* Include the Z80 binary like this:<br>
+* Include the Z80 binary including these labels:<br>
     Z80_CODE:
     		binclude "zdrv_md.bin"
     Z80_CODE_END:

 * Include the files `sound/driver/gema.asm`, `sound/driver/gema_macros.asm` in your code.<br>
-If your assembler doesn't support dotted labels (ASM68k...) change the dots to @
+If your assembler doesn't support dotted labels (ASM68k...) change the dots to @, uses

-* You can check the list of sound calls (play, stop, fade) at gema.asm<br>
+* You can check the list of sound calls (Play, Stop, Fade) on gema.asm<br>

-If you can implement PCM and PWM manually: (Requires knowdage of both Sega CD and 32X)<br>
+If you can implement PCM and PWM manually, requires knowdage of both Sega CD and 32X:<br>
 * PCM code is located at `src/system/mcd/marscd.asm` at CdSub_PCM_Process
 * PWM at: `src/system/mars/sound.asm` `src/system/mars/main.asm` (at s_irq_cmd) and `src/system/mars/cache/cache_slv.asm` (playback code loaded to SH2's Slave CACHE)

 ## CURRENT ISSUES

-* YM2612: Changing from FM3 Special to Normal might cause a click
+* YM2612: Changing FM Channel 3 Special to Normal might cause a click
 * w/32X: PWM sample volume is lower that the other chips

 Documentation for the driver is located at /doc<br>